alexnoob/BasketBall-GM-Rosters/README.md

 If you want to play the most updated version of the 2023-24 NBA Roster:

-* In BBGM, create a new custom league, then select the "UPLOAD LEAGUE FILE" feature under "CUSTOMIZE" with this link: https://raw.githubusercontent.com/alexnoob/BasketBall-GM-Rosters/master/2023-24.NBA.Roster.json
+* In BBGM, create a new custom league, then select the "UPLOAD LEAGUE FILE" feature under "CUSTOMIZE" with this link: https://raw.githubusercontent.com/alexnoob/BasketBall-GM-Rosters/master/2024-25.NBA.Roster.json

+You can find a list of custom rosters here: https://alexnoob.github.io/

 See you on https://www.reddit.com/r/BasketballGM